twinfoundation/dlt/apps/move-to-json/docs/examples.md

 move-to-json "./somewhere/nested/sources/*.move" ./build/contracts.json
 ```

-The CLI will automatically detect the project root as “./somewhere/nested” and run the Move compiler there.
+The CLI will automatically detect the project root as `./somewhere/nested` and run the Move compiler there.

 ## Output JSON Format

-The resulting JSON file (e.g. ./src/contracts/contracts.json) will be updated with an entry for each contract file.
-The key is the kebab-cased file name (e.g. myContract.move → “my-contract”).
+The resulting JSON file (e.g. `./src/contracts/contracts.json`) will be updated with an entry for each contract file.
+The key is the kebab-cased file name (e.g. `myContract.move` → `my-contract`).

 Each entry has: